Embedding calculus and grope cobordism of knots: Introduction

-This has already been confirmed in some cases. \begin{cor} The following holds. \begin{enumerate} \item $\pi_0\ev_n$ is a universal additive Vassiliev invariant of type $\leq n-1$ over $\Q$. \item For any prime $p$, the evaluation map $\pi_0\ev_n$ is a universal additive Vassiliev invariant of type $\leq n-1$ over the $p$-adic integers $\Z_{p}$ if $n\leq p+2$. \item $\pi_0\ev_n$ is a universal additive Vassiliev invariant of type $\leq n-1$ over $\Z$ if $n\leq 7$. \end{enumerate} \end{cor} Namely, Boavida de Brito and Horel \cite{BH2} show vanishing of higher differentials in a range for this spectral sequence in positive characteristic, implying \textsl{(2)}.
-Their results also imply that $E^*_{-n,t}(I^3)\otimes\Q$ collapses at the whole $E^2$-page (this could also be deduced from \cite{FTW}).
+\end{cor} The mentioned collapse condition is equivalent to the claim that \emph{the canonical projection from the group $E^2_{-(n+1),n+1}\cong\A^T_n$ of Jacobi trees to $E^\infty_{-(n+1),n+1}=\ker(\pi_0p_{n+1})$ is an isomorphism over $A$}.
+This has already been confirmed in some cases, so we obtain the following corollaries. \begin{cor} \begin{enumerate} \item $\pi_0\ev_n$ is a universal additive Vassiliev invariant of type $\leq n-1$ over $\Q$. \item For any prime $p$, the evaluation map $\pi_0\ev_n$ is a universal additive Vassiliev invariant of type $\leq n-1$ over the $p$-adic integers $\Z_{p}$ if $n\leq p+2$. \item $\pi_0\ev_n$ is a universal additive Vassiliev invariant of type $\leq n-1$ over $\Z$ if $n\leq 7$. \end{enumerate} \end{cor} Namely, Boavida de Brito and Horel~\cite{BH} show vanishing of higher differentials in a range for this spectral sequence in positive characteristic, implying \textsl{(2)}.
+Their results also imply that $E^*_{-n,t}(I^3)\otimes\Q$ collapses at the whole $E^2$-page (this could also be deduced from~\cite{FTW}).
 Moreover, some existing low-degree computations show that the group $\A^T_n$ is torsion-free, giving \textsl{(3)}.
-For proofs of both corollaries and further details see Section~\ref{subsec:cons-classical}.

-\begin{theorem} For a compact oriented $3$-manifold $M$ the map of sets $\pi_0\ev_n\colon\KK(M)\to\pi_0\pT_n(M)$ is surjective for any $n\geq 1$. \end{theorem} This was expected to hold by analogy to the famous Goodwillie–Klein connectivity formula (see Theorem~\ref{thm:GK}), which predicts that for a $1$-dimensional source manifold and a $3$-dimensional target the map $\ev_n$ is $0$-connected.
-For a connected source this is precisely Theorem~\ref{thm:surj}, and in future work we plan to investigate if our method can be extended to links. \begin{remm} The corollaries of Theorem~\ref{the-main} stated above apply to some extent also for knots in a general $3$-manifold $M$, using analogous groups $\A^T_n(M)$ as studied in \cite{K-thesis}; see also Remark~\ref{rem:comparison-general-M}. \end{remm} Let us now introduce some notation, so that we can state Theorem~\ref{the-main} and deduce Theorem~\ref{thm:surj}.
+For proofs of both corollaries and further details see Appendix~\ref{app:finite-type}. \begin{theorem} For a compact oriented $3$-manifold $M$ the map of sets $\pi_0\ev_n\colon\KK(M)\to\pi_0\pT_n(M)$ is surjective for any $n\geq 1$. \end{theorem} This was expected to hold by analogy to the famous Goodwillie–Klein connectivity formula (see Theorem~\ref{thm:GK}), which predicts that for a $1$-dimensional source manifold and a $3$-dimensional target the map $\ev_n$ is $0$-connected.
+For a connected source this is precisely Theorem~\ref{thm:surj}, and in future work we plan to investigate if our methods can be extended to links. \begin{remm} The corollaries of Theorem~\ref{the-main} stated above apply to some extent also for knots in a general $3$-manifold $M$, using analogous groups $\A^T_n(M)$ as studied in~\cite{K-thesis}; see also Remark~\ref{rem:comparison-general-M}. \end{remm} Let us now introduce some notation, so that we can state Theorem~\ref{the-main} and deduce Theorem~\ref{thm:surj}.
+We will actually study the punctured knots model $\pT_n(M)$ even more generally: for $M$ any \emph{connected compact smooth manifold of dimension $d\geq3$ with non-empty boundary}.
+The space $\pT_n(M)$ is defined as a homotopy limit over a certain finite category and we will study its properties in detail in Section~\ref{sec:punc-knot-model}.
+We only restrict to oriented $3$-manifolds when we later consider gropes.